A list of questions and answers specifically for parents and families of our students

 determine the requirement of purchase of one of the Charger Unlimited meal plans.

-16. For more detailed descriptions of the meal plans, amenities of each of UNH’s
+16. For more detailed descriptions of the meal plans, amenities of each of University’s

 dining locations, as well as updated pricing, check out the website for Sodexo Food Services at the University of New Haven.

-Q: What type of help does UNH offer to students in their career development?
+Q: What type of help does the University of New Haven offer to students in their career

-A: UNH has a full-service, comprehensive Career Development Center that assists students with all aspects of their career development.
+A: The University has a full-service, comprehensive Career Development Center that assists students with all aspects of their career development.

 We work with students in finding the right major and career path, conduct educational